Evaluation and monitoring metrics for generative AI

 What does it need as input?
 Question, Generated Answer

 Coherence of an answer is measured by how well all the sentences fit together and sound naturally as a whole.
 Consider the overall quality of the answer when evaluating coherence.
-Given the question and answer, score the coherence of answer between one to five stars using the following rating scale:
+Given the query and answer, score the coherence of answer between one to five stars using the following rating scale:

 One star: the answer completely lacks coherence